Aesthetic Exploration of Ganesha part I (Forms in 3D)

-The god of new beginnings, Ganesha is worshiped at the start of any undertaking.
+The god of new beginnings, Ganesha is worshipped at the start of any undertaking.
 To this day in India, he is invoked, for example, by students commencing an exam, women starting to make a new batch of sweets, and accountants opening the books for a new year.
 Ganesha is carried at the head of all festival processions, even before the chief deity of that particular festival; thus every temple possesses at least one Ganesha figure.

-To understand more about Ganesha idols, which originated in temples, it makes perfect sense to delve a bit into these temples especially South Indian architectural marvels.
+To understand more about Ganesha idols, which originated in temples, it makes perfect sense to delve a bit into these temples, especially South Indian architectural marvels.
 The heritage value of these temples is priceless and most of our present day creative understanding of Ganesha’s forms definitely starts here.

 Significance of temples:

 The worship of Gods in temples is a very ancient practice in India.
 Many believe that three great pillars that have held Hinduism high, millennium after millennium are the satgurus, the scriptures and the temples.